-On the tour, you will experience lavish lifestyles as you walk through a room covered in gold and escape the tourist crowds in a little-known park with an urban waterfall.
+On the tour, you will walk through a room covered in gold and escape the tourist crowds in a little-known park with an urban waterfall.
 After learning about Rockefeller Center‘s only demolished building, a lost Art Deco theater, you will visit two holdout buildings owned by people who never agreed to sell to Rockefeller and discover how they are being used today.
 As an added bonus, you will decode the meaning behind the world-famous art that covers the complex and discover the surprising story behind the world-famous Rockefeller Christmas tree.
 Read on to discover the top 10 secrets of Rockefeller Center!

 1. Two holdout buildings almost stopped the construction of Rockefeller Center

 In the midst of the Great Depression, most landlords were pleased or at least amenable to Rockefeller’s offers to buy the land, except for the owners of the two townhouses on either end of 30 Rock.
 Forced to build above and around the two townhouses, the 70-story 30 Rockefeller Plaza building remains sandwiched between two three-and-four story structures.